CSandler-Dev/MIST-G8-SWAB/content/Technical Breakdown/🏠Technical Breakdown.md

 ## Prototype System Overview (Birdseye)

 > [!warning] Better in the Dark
-> Click the sun to switch to dark mode
+> Click the sun to switch to dark mode.
+Reload the page if there is text below and the diagram will show.

 ```mermaid
 graph TD